ros-navigation/docs.nav2.org/tutorials/docs/using_groot.rst

 :ref:`writing_new_nbt_plugin` offers a well written example of creating a simple ``Action`` node if creating new BT nodes is of interest.
 This tutorial will focus solely on launching Groot, visualizing a Behavior Tree, and modifying that tree for a given customization, assuming a library of BT nodes.
 Luckily, Nav2 provides a robust number of BT nodes for your use out of the box, enumerated in :ref:`plugins`.

 A BT configuration file in BehaviorTree.CPP is an XML file.
 This is used to dynamically load the BT node plugins at run-time from the appropriate libraries mapped to their names.
 The XML format is defined `in detail here <https://www.behaviortree.dev/docs/learn-the-basics/xml_format/>`_.
 Therefore, Groot needs to have a list of nodes it has access to and important metadata about them like their type and ports (or parameters).
-We refer to this as the "pallet" of nodes later in the tutorial.
+We refer to this as the "palette" of nodes later in the tutorial.

 In the video above you can see Groot side-by-side with RVIz and a test platform 100% equipped with ROS-enabled hardware from SIEMENS.
 Groot not only displays the current Behavior Tree while the robot is operating.
 Note: Before ROS 2 Humble, live Groot behavior tree monitoring during execution was supported in Nav2.
 This was removed due to buggy support in BT.CPP / Groot for changing behavior trees on the fly, see :ref:`galactic_migration` for more details.